 The following information outlines research training requirements for individuals who conduct research at the University of Pittsburgh, including faculty, staff, and students.
 The purpose of this training is not only to satisfy government and University of Pittsburgh policy requirements, but to enhance research activities at all stages.
 Inquiries about training should be directed to firstname.lastname@example.org.

 Who must complete the training?

-Anyone conducting research* at the University of Pittsburgh is required to complete training prior to beginning the project, regardless of funding source.
-Training requirements vary based on the nature of the research.
-While there are obvious differences in training requirements for those performing animal subject research and human subject research, there are requirements that may be applicable to all research.
+Anyone conducting research* at the University of Pittsburgh is required to complete training prior to beginning the project, regardless of the funding source.
+There are training requirements applicable to all researchers, while other requirements vary based on the nature of the research.
 Those requirements that cross domains are listed separately and should be reviewed closely.

 * For those in the Kenneth P. Dietrich School of Arts and Sciences, scholarly activities that meet the threshold to be considered research (primarily natural and social sciences) are when emphasis is on testing, verification, and use of empirical data.

-The University of Pittsburgh offers several training resources.
-The two primary online training portals are:
+The University of Pittsburgh offers two primary online training portals: